top of page

 Located just one hour from one another on Morocco’s Atlantic coastline are the sister cities of Rabat and Casablanca.
 Despite their close proximity, each has its own distinct charm and allure.
-We've visited both and while I have a favourite, it's highly subjective and yours might be completely different.
+We've visited both and while I have a favourite, the Rabat vs Casablanca debate is highly subjective and your favourite might be completely different.

-If you only have time to visit one, deciding between Rabat and Casablanca can be tricky.
-This article is all about defining what sets them apart to help you decide which is right for you.
+If you only have time for one, deciding which to visit, Rabat or Casablanca, can be tricky.
+This article is all about defining what sets them apart to help you decide which is right for you - Rabat or Casablanca - for travel in 2025.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!